katrintirok/sql-environmental-lesson/_episodes/01-sql-basic-queries.md

 > ## Challenge
 >
-> - Write a query that returns The UT, update-ref, raingauges_id and data in m {: .challenge}
+> - Write a query that returns the UT, update_ref, raingauges_id and data in m {: .challenge}

 ## Filtering